 The University of Pittsburgh’s online MSN degree program not only helps to prepare students in specialized nursing roles, but it’s also available in either full or part=time study.
 Students can choose between concentrations in Clinical Nurse Leadership or Nursing Informatics, two of the most in-demand specializations today.
 It’s possible for students who don’t have their BSN to enter this program through the university’s RN options, which is an early admissions program.

 The Pitt School of Nursing is accredited by the Commission on Collegiate Nursing Education.
-Founded during 1787 as a public institution, the university currently has more than 28,000 students.
+Founded in 1787 as a public institution, the university currently has more than 28,000 students.
 According to U.S. News & World Report, Pitt ranks among the most innovative schools in the nation, and the School of Nursing’s online MSN is a prime example of why, with the most current research and resources for students.
 And while Pitt may not be one of the cheapest online MSN programs, its reputation gives graduates an exceptional return on their investment.

 Degree: MSN – Clinical Nurse Leader or Nursing Informatics